moritzgamperl/informrisk-lora-node/README.md

 File | Function
 --------------|-------------
-informrisk-lora-node.ino  |  main code (loop, measurements, data transmission) array.h  |   array-function for median
-arduino_secrets.h |  App EUI and KEY
-config.h   | configuration file (timing, sensor state, hardware settings)
+informrisk-lora-node.ino  |  Main Code (loop, measurements, data transmission) Uni_Config.h  |   Configuration file containing universal includes and variables ADC_Config.h  |   Configuration file for the ADC Sensor SCL_Config.h |  Configuration file for the SCL Sensor SMN_Config.h |  Configuration file for the SMN Sensor arduino_Secrets.h  |   File to store keys obtained from TheThingsNetwork console extra_functions.h  |   Additional functions to support the main code

-When setting up a node, changes should only be made in the ''config.h'' and ''arduino_secrets.h'' files.
+When setting up a node, changes should only be made in the ''Uni_config.h'' and ''arduino_secrets.h'' files.
 All flexible parameters in the main file can be changed using the config file.

 ## Sensor libraries